PDB-REDO/alphafill/README.md

 The pdb-id-list file is optional, but speeds up the process considerably (it records PDB id's that can be skipped since they do not contain interesting ligands).

-All basic option can be store in a file called alphafill.conf which can be located in either the current working directory or in the directory `.config` in your home directory.
+All basic options can be store in a file called alphafill.conf which can be located in either the current working directory or in the directory `.config` in your home directory.

 Running alpafill is then as easy as: